Imran4424/Software-Architecture/SolidPrinciples.md

 - Encourages clean boundaries, protocols, and composition.

 #### Caution
-- Do not follow open closed principle blindly.
+- Do not follow the open closed principle blindly.

 # Liskov's Substitution Principle